Steven Kwan Player Props: Guardians vs. Diamondbacks

 Steven Kwan At The Plate

+- Kwan has reached base via a hit in 46 games this season (of 69 played), and had multiple hits in 19 of those games.

-- In 68 games played this year, he has homered in only two of them.
+- In 69 games played this season, he has hit a homer in just two of them.

-- Kwan has had at least one RBI in 20.6% of his games this year (14 of 68), with two or more RBI four times (5.9%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Kwan has an RBI in 14 of 69 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.